toothemooon/svelte4_integration/README.md

 # Old Svelte & Flask Project

 A beginner-friendly project that connects a Svelte frontend with a Flask backend using SQLite for data storage.
-This project demonstrates how to build a simple full-stack web application.
+This project demonstrates how to build a simple full-stack web application with a blog-style interface.

 ## Project Overview